tontof/kriss_json/README.md

 A simple and smart (or stupid) json schema validator

 This project was an hobby when exploring the functional programming in PHP.
-It is not intendnded to be used in the real world, but for now (2023-05), it valids old drafts to draft7.
+It is not intended to be used in the real world, but for now (2023-05), it valids old drafts to draft7.

 ```bash
 php schema/test.php